ranga-triffy/protocol-server-bap/setup.md

 - **Verified**: Check this to make it verified
 - After filling it up, hit the Done button.

-## Add BPP entry in registry
+## Add BPP entry in the registry

-1. Go to url <https://registry.becknprotocol.io/login> and to login with your google account.
+1. Go to URL <https://registry.becknprotocol.io/login> and log in with your Google account.
-2. Go to url <https://registry.becknprotocol.io/network_participants/blank> and create network Participant Id.
+2. Go to URL <https://registry.becknprotocol.io/network_participants/blank> and create network Participant Id.
-3. Go to url <https://registry.becknprotocol.io/network_participants/index> and edit the created Participant Id.
+3. Go to URL <https://registry.becknprotocol.io/network_participants/index> and edit the created Participant Id.
-4. On the edit page of Network Participant, go to Network Role tab and click on Add (+) button and create a new Network Role by filling below details:
+4. On the edit page of Network Participant, go to the Network Role tab and click on Add (+) button and create a new Network Role by filling below details:

 - **Network domain**: Domain for which BPP will be triggered.
 - **Type**: BPP.